2024–25 South-West Indian Ocean cyclone season: Severe Tropical Storm Ivone

-Meteo France started monitoring this system in the extreme eastern reaches of the basin on 8 March.
+Météo-France started monitoring this system in the extreme eastern reaches of the basin on 8 March.
+The disturbance originated from a weak equatorial trough east of 90°E before gradually consolidating as it moved westward.
 It was upgraded to Moderate Tropical Storm Ivone the same day.
-Ivone sustained its strength for a few days, as a tropical storm before dissipating on 11 March.
+Ivone struggled to intensify due to moderate easterly wind shear and limited upper‑level outflow, which prevented further organization.
+Throughout its lifespan, the storm maintained an asymmetric structure with most convection displaced to the southwest of the center.
+Increasing shear and dry air intrusion caused Ivone to weaken steadily before dissipating on 11 March.

 Intense Tropical Cyclone Courtney

 On 29 March, Severe Tropical Cyclone Courtney entered from the Australian region.
 The system intensified further to a 140 mph (220 km/h) cyclone with a minimum central pressure of 929 according to Meteo France shortly after its arrival in the basin.
 Later that day, it started to show signs of weakening due to cooler sea surface temperatures.
 The Dvorak analysis carried out by the RSMC initially gave winds at 140 mph.
-The best track has therefore been revised slightly downwards to peaking at 125 mph instead.
+The best track has therefore been revised slightly downwards to peaking at 120 mph instead.
 Courtney turned into a post-tropical cyclone due to nearby dry air, wind shear, and cooler water while traversing through the Indian Ocean.
 The remnants of Courtney then travelled between Australia and Antarctica.
 There were no reports of damages.